Rhyan Grant: International career

 He was selected for the training squad for Australia's 2009 FIFA U-20 World Cup team.
 Grant then went on to play in several competitions with the Young Socceroos in the Netherlands, one of which they won.

 Grant was chosen as a train on player for Australia's friendly against South Korea in November 2018.
 For the match against Lebanon he was selected for the squad and made his debut, playing the full match.
 In December 2018, it was announced that Grant had made the final 23-man squad for the 2019 AFC Asian Cup.
-Grant replaced an injured Josh Risdon at half-time of the first game of the Group Stage against Jordan.
+Grant replaced an injured Josh Risdon at half-time of the first game of the group stage against Jordan.
 He would go on to play the remaining fixtures for Australia, totaling 5 appearances for the campaign, whilst wearing the number 4 jersey previously worn by Socceroo great, Tim Cahill.

-On September 7, 2021, Grant scored his first international goal as Socceroos beat Vietnam 1–0 away; he was earlier responsible for a potential handball on the penalty area before getting relief as no penalty was given.
+On 8 September 2021, Grant scored his first international goal as Socceroos beat Vietnam 1–0 away; he was earlier responsible for a potential handball on the penalty area before getting relief as no penalty was given.

+Personal life and philanthropy

+Grant is an avid surfer.
+In 2018, whilst surfing off Collaroy Beach he was nearly killed in a freak accident when he was dumped in heavy swell, and was trapped beneath a sewage pipe.
+He suffered a broken arm and ribs as a result of the incident which saw him miss the first few weeks of the 2018–19 A-League season.

+Grant is well known for his mullet hairstyle, which he grew whilst recovering from his second anterior cruciate ligament injury.
+During the 2019 Asian Cup it was revealed that Grant was required to seek special approval from the Asian Football Confederation regarding his mullet, as a result of the United Arab Emirates Football Association guidelines which prohibit 'unusual or offensive' haircuts or coloring.

+In 2018 Grant took part in the Chappell Foundation's 'sleep out for youth homelessness' at the Sydney Cricket Ground, raising nearly $5,000 in the process.

+In 2021 Grant raised over $25,000 when he participated in the 'World's Greatest Shave' for the Leukaemia Foundation in which he shaved off his famous hairstyle, following in the footsteps of fellow Sydney FC players Luke Brattan and Andrew Redmayne who had participated in the charity event the year previously.